 We require highly skilled personnel to operate and provide technical services and support for our business.
 To the extent that demand for drilling services and the size of the worldwide industry fleet increase (including due to the impact of newly constructed rigs), shortages of qualified personnel could arise, creating upward pressure on wages and difficulty in staffing and servicing our rigs, which could adversely affect our results of operations.
-As of the date of this report, we have four new ultra-deepwater drillships under construction which will require additional skilled personnel to operate.
+As of the date of this report, we have three new ultra-deepwater drillships and one ultra-deepwater, semisubmersible rig, as well as the Ocean Apex, under construction.
+These rigs are not yet fully crewed, as of the date of this report, and will require additional skilled personnel to operate.
 Additional new capacity in the offshore drilling market could also cause further competition for qualified and experienced personnel as these entities seek to hire personnel with expertise in the offshore drilling industry.
 The heightened competition for skilled personnel could materially and adversely impact our financial condition, results of operations and cash flows by limiting our operations and further increasing our costs.